 Some of you have worked for my husband or me.
 One of you is a contractor who remodeled my husband’s lab; another was his lab technician.
 Two of you have taken care of our yard during the summer when we have been on vacation; another has walked our dogs.
 You’ve waited on us in restaurants; you’ve hauled boxes for us when we remodeled.

 You’ve substituted for me in the classroom, and a great many of you are teachers yourselves.
 One of you is an author and instructional coach; another several of you, school principals.
-Some of you are nurses; some doctors, one is soon to be a physician’s assistant.
-Several of you sell real estate, three at least are lawyers, and many of you are college professors, even Department Chairs at your universities.
+Some of you are nurses; some doctors, one of you at least is a physician’s assistant.
+Several of you sell real estate, three that I know of are lawyers, and many of you are college professors, even Department Chairs at your universities.
 Some of you sell produce at the Farmer’s Market; others farm on a larger scale.
 I can count among you writers, restaurant owners, veterinarians, and musicians.
 A television personality and a museum director.
 A singer and songwriter, a pitcher for the Toronto Blue Jays and another for the Marlins.
-A videographer in Hollywood.
+A videographer.
 A welding instructor.
 A dancer.
 Several of you are pharmacists.
-One at least is a politician, two of you worked as field managers for candidates in our last election.
+One at least is a politician, two of you worked as field managers for candidates in our last presidential election.
 One of you is a personal secretary to someone in Germany.
 Beauticians and therapists and specialists of all kinds.
 An artist and a computer design expert.
 The CEO of a community foundation.
 A journalist and a newspaper editor.
 One of you was a nun, but left your order; one is a priest who has stayed.
 Managers, retailers, and business owners.
 Police officers and firefighters, automobile salespeople and automobile mechanics.
 Electricians and plumbers and heating and cooling experts.
 You work in personnel and transportation, retail and manufacturing.
 You are receptionists and cashiers.
 Peace Corps volunteers and public relations specialists.
 Computer programmers, technicians, and web page designers.
 Executives and line workers.
 Bus drivers.
 Cafeteria workers.
 Lab assistants and veterinary assistants.
 So many of you I can no longer keep you all straight.

 Some of you came to this country as refugees and immigrants, only to meet new obstacles here.
 You worked hard and long to weave yourselves into the fabric of this nation, making me and your families proud of all you have accomplished.
 Many of you have had different struggles–you’ve faced challenges no one should have to.
-But you had determination and the will to succeed.
+But you had determination and the will to succeed, and you have.

 You still work hard, all of you, every single day, to make this world spin round.